How do I receive WhatsApp push notifications?

 WhatsApp Calling Notifications

-There are different ways to answer a WhatsApp call based on your notification settings:
+There are two ways to answer a WhatsApp call based on your notification settings:

 - Alerts: To answer a call from an alert, tap on Accept.
-To decline a call, tap on Close to ignore the alert.
+To decline a call, tap on Close.

 - Banners: To answer a call from a banner, tap on the banner on the top of the screen.
 To decline a call, simply ignore the banner.

-In iPhone Settings > Notifications, select WhatsApp.
-Here, you can set your preferences for Alert style (Banners, Pop-up alert, or None), Badges, and Sounds.
-If you want notifications to appear when your phone's display is off, be sure to enable Show on Lock Screen.
+- Go to iPhone Settings > Notifications > WhatsApp.
+Set your preferences for Alert style (Banners, Pop-up alert, or None), Badges, and Sounds.
+If you want notifications to appear when your phone's display is off, enable Show on Lock Screen.

 The alert sound volume is controlled by your iPhone's ringer volume, which can be set in iPhone Settings > Sounds.
 Here, you can also set your Vibrate preferences.